History Files

 AD 17th Century - 1894

-The kingdom covered the southern third of the modern republic of Benin, and it bore its name until 1975, when it was neutrally renamed the republic of Benin to appease the large number of ethnic groups which formed part of the relatively new state.
-Dahomey bore no relation to the Benin empire.
-It was the kingdom of the Fon people, one of the groups which formed the modern Benin state.
+The kingdom covered the southern third of the modern republic of Benin, with the Edo empire to its west.
+The modern state bore its name well into the modern period, until 1975 in fact, when it was renamed the more neutral republic of Benin to appease the large number of ethnic groups which formed part of the relatively new modern state.

 by c.1650

-1645 - 1685
+c.1645 - 1685

-Houegbadja / Wegbaja
+Houegbadja / Wegbaja / Aho

 1685 - 1708

-Akaba
+Houessou Akaba

-m Hanebe, who apparently co-ruled.
+Son. m Hanebe, who apparently co-ruled.
+Smallpox.

 1702

-The Akwamu cross the River Volta to occupy Whydah, a coastal state which is normally subservient to Dahomey (now in southern Benin).
+The Akwamu cross the River Volta to occupy Whydah, a coastal state which is normally subservient to Abomey (now in southern Benin).
 This and the Asante clan states are both expanding their territory in this period, often to the detriment of neighbouring kingdoms.

 1708 - 1740

-Agadja
+Dossou Agadja

 1730